dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 ## 2) Generate the table that computes the likelihoods of L(4Ns, allele frequency, Demographic scenario | L) for a single selection coefficient 4Ns (see equation 2 from our paper)

 The likelihood table will be generated using an importance sampling approach.
-To run step 2, use the script SimulateUsingISRoutine.sh
+To run step 2, start by using the script SimulateUsingISRoutine.sh

 bash SimulateUsingISRoutine.sh HomozygoteFitness HeterozygoteFitness PresentDayAlleleFrequency Replicates PresentDayChromosomes Identifier DemScenario SelValuesForwardFile SampleSize

 Where:
-HomozygoteFitness and HeterozygoteFitness are the fitnesses of the derived homozygote and heterozygote genotypes used when going backwards in time.
+HomozygoteFitness and HeterozygoteFitness are the fitnesses of the derived homozygote and heterozygote genotypes used when going backwards in time (see our paper for a description of the importance sampling approach to generate allele frequency trajectories).
 We used 0 for both values in all our simulations in the paper.

 PresentDayAlleleFrequency - Frequency of the derived allele in the present.
 This should match what you simulated on step 1.

 Replicates - Number of allele frequency trajectories simulated under the importance sampling framework.

 PresentDayChromosomes - Number of chromosomes in the present.
-This should match what you simulated on step 1.
+This should match what you simulated on step 1, and should be equal to the population size in the present in numbers of chromosomes.

 Identifier - A number to give to the script.
 Can be changed in case the user wants to run the same parameter many times and get a different output with a different identifier every time.
 Also a random seed.

-DemScenario - This follows the syntax from PReFerSim to get demographic histories.
+DemScenario - Demographic history.
+This follows the syntax from PReFerSim to get demographic histories.
 This should match what you simulated on step 1.

 SelValuesForwardFile - File with the selection values that will be evaluated when going forwards in time.
 There should be one selection coefficient per row.

 SampleSize - Number of chromosomes sampled from the present.
-This should match what you simulated on step 1.
+This should match the number used after the variable 'n: ' inside the files PReFerSimParameterFile1 and PReFerSimParameterFile2 used on step 1.

 Example of how to run the script:

 bash SimulateUsingISRoutine.sh 0.0 0.0 0.01 1000 100000 1 PopulationExpansionModel.txt NewSelectionValues.txt 4000

 That scripts runs an importance sampling method based on a paper by Monty Slatkin (2001, Genetics Research) to simulate a set of allele frequency trajectories from genetic variants evolving under a particular strength of natural selection.
 More details can be found in our paper.
 I recommend running the past script with many 'Identifier' numbers many times until you get 100,000 trajectories going backwards in time.
 You need to start from the 'Identifier' number 1 and then go up in consecutive order.
+Two output files will be created: Results/ImportanceSamplingSims_Identifier.txtTrajectory.txt and Results/ImportanceSamplingSims_Identifier.txtWeightYears.txt .
+The first file contains the simulated trajectories starting from the present and going backwards in time.
+The second file has the weights associated with each trajectory depending on the selection coefficient used when going forwards in time  (see section 'Integration over the space of allele frequency trajectories using importance sampling' from our paper ).
 To check the number of allele frequency trajectories you have created run these two commands:

 Traj=$( wc -l ../Results/ImportanceSamplingSims_*.txtWeightYears.txt | tail -n1 | awk '{print $1}' )